 • Have the pet restrained on a leash or harness before opening the vehicle’s door.
 AAA warns that even the most obedient pet can become disoriented and spook easily while traveling.
 They can run off, leaving them at risk for getting lost, or worse, injured.

 • If a pet is not accustomed to traveling especially if it’s a cat, use a harness, not a collar.
+And most importantly, book pet friendly Scottsdale resorts to stay overnight.

 The ASPCA (American Society for the Prevention of Cruelty to Animals) offers some additional tips: